lzwjava/blog-source/original/2025-01-15-ultra-paygo-en.md

 Their relationship is as follows:

 > Ultra Mobile is a mobile virtual network operator (MVNO) that uses T-Mobile's cellular network.

+It costs $3 USD per month.
+I'm unsure if I will continue using it long-term.